ncanfield822/cribl-interview-logs/README.md

 This will pass the provided query parameters (if any) down to called servers.

+A note on testing: This does not prevent you from adding http://localhost:8080 alongside self in config, while this does result in duplicate data, you can see it working as intended through that.
+You can also add random URLs, but unless they serve a `/log` endpoint in the same format it will just result in an error message for that URL in the returned object..

 ## Query Parameters
 A couple of query parameters are available on the logs endpoint, see below for brief descriptions of them.